Conserve Gorham Community Forest

 Landscape of Gorham Community Forest

-Gorham Community Forest is made up of a mixed hardwood forest, including forested wetland and meadow, with a stream that runs through it.
-The space provides habitat for a variety of species of native ferns, aquatic plants, woodland wildflowers and amphibians.
+Gorham Community Forest consists of a diverse hardwood forest that includes forested wetlands, meadows, and a stream that winds through the landscape.
+This rich environment supports a variety of native species, including ferns, aquatic plants, woodland wildflowers, and amphibians.